 The preprocessed minute level data is then subjected to further processing with software that performs data validation and weighing.

-Validation of viewership data is a daily process performed at two levels – A set of Validation rules that validate the data for identification of statistical outliers and set of more stringent rules are applied to channels that have been confirmed as having attempted tampering of panel households following a rigorous process of Vigilance investigations and raw data analyses by Data Scientists.
+Validation of viewership data is a daily process performed at two levels – Validation rules (called ‘Metarules’) that validate the data for identification of statistical outliers; and Screening rules, a set of more stringent rules, applied to channels that have been confirmed as having attempted tampering of panel households following a rigorous process of Vigilance investigations and raw data analyses by Data Scientists.
+Metarules and Screening Rules consist of documented and strictly controlled rules applied in a transparent and systematic manner during daily production processing.

 The Weighting process assigns a weight or factor to each household and each household member that reflects their proportionate representation of the universe.
 Sample weighting is a statistical process used to compensate for imbalances that may exist between the daily In-tab reporting sample of BARC panel households/individuals and the estimated universe of Indian TV households/individuals published by BARC.
 Weights are applied separately at Individual and Household levels.
 The twin data sources used by BARC in preparing Annual Universe Estimates are Census 2011 updated to reflect the current year’s population and BARC’s Broadcast India Establishment Survey that defines households with a TV set by state and TC together with their NCCS profile.